SATCOM in Mountainous Terrain

 - Enter the following specifications:

-- Select Use in the Polarization frame.
+- Select the Use check box in the Polarization panel.

-- Open the Polarization dropdown list
+- Open the Polarization drop-down list

 - Select Right-hand Circular.